Musebox Scripting

 Choosing a scripting language

-You can script apps using AppleScript or JavaScript using the Script Editor app located at /Applications/Utilities on your Mac.
-You can check its help book using its Help menu for information about how to choose a language.
+You can script apps using AppleScript or JavaScript by using the Script Editor app located at /Applications/Utilities on your Mac.
+You can check its help book from its Help menu for information about how to choose a scripting language.

 AppleScript